liwangqiang/SmpleWeather/README.md

 #Practice for more advanced topics

 ###TODO:
 * Replace code UI with storyboard.
+* Data Persistence
 *	Update MVVM for architecture.
 *	Use Kiwi to Unit Test.